Claims Submissions and Reimbursement

 Paper Claims Submissions

-We require that all paper claim submissions are printed on an original, government-approved UB-04 claim form.
-Claim submissions that we receive on photocopies of the UB-04 claim form or on another carrier’s claim submission forms will not be processed.
+If paper claims are necessary, we require that all paper claim submissions are printed on original, government-approved UB-04 or CMS 1500 claim forms.
+Claim submissions that we receive on photocopies of the UB-04 or CMS 1500 claim forms or on another carrier's claim submission forms will not be processed.

-Always fill out UB-04 forms completely and accurately.
+Always fill out UB-04 or CMS 1500 forms completely and accurately.
 Pay close attention to required fields to minimize processing delays.
-With the exception of the dedicated service teams listed below, one central area routes your claims to the appropriate processing location.
-Mail your claims to the appropriate address.

 - BlueCard® claims: